 The founders may be either individuals or legal persons and can be Italian or foreign.
-Both an SRL and an SPA may be incorporated by a sole quotaholder or shareholder.
-A sole member enjoys limited liability provided that the corporate capital has been fully paid up and the company's directors (or the same sole member) notify the Companies' Register that the company is controlled by a sole quotaholder/ shareholder.
-Upon incorporation, the existence of a sole shareholder/quotaholder is specifically indicated by the notary when filing the Deed of Incorporation with the Companies' Register.
+Both an SRL and an SPA may be incorporated by a sole quota holder or shareholder.
+A sole member enjoys limited liability provided that the corporate capital has been fully paid up and the company's directors (or the same sole member) notify the Companies Register that the company is controlled by a sole quota holder/ shareholder.
+Upon incorporation, the existence of a sole shareholder/quota holder is specifically indicated by the notary when filing the Deed of Incorporation with the Companies Register.

-Amount of corporate capital
+Amount of share capital

-In order to be validly incorporated, the corporate capital must be subscribed in full, and at least 25% of the subscriptions must be paid in cash by the founders at the time of the incorporation, except where the company has a sole shareholder, in which case the entire subscription amount must be paid in on the incorporation date.
+In order to be validly incorporated, the capital must be subscribed in full, and at least 25% of the subscriptions must be paid in cash by the founders at the time of the incorporation, except where the company has a sole shareholder, in which case the entire subscription amount must be paid up at the time of incorporation.